 Country Risk Rating

 Business Climate Rating

-- Significant natural resources: fertile land, oil and gas reserves, hydroelectric potential
+- Natural resources: fertile land, oil fields, hydroelectric potential

-- Work on diversification in particular in the agri-food sector
+- Diversification efforts, particularly in the agri-food sector

 - International support for infrastructure projects

-- Insecurity in the border regions (DRC and South Sudan)
+- Insecurity in border areas (Democratic Republic of Congo, South Sudan)

-- Slow progress in terms of governance (particularly control of corruption)
+- Slow progress in governance (particularly control of corruption)